 “These guidelines will raise the standard of living for thousands of Londoners, ensuring brighter and more spacious living conditions, particularly for the growing number of larger families."
 (Boris Johnson, Mayor of London)

-Following the launch of The Draft London Housing Design Guide in July 2009 at the London Housing Strategy Conference, a revised Interim Edition was published in August 2010. mæ was commissioned by the London Development Agency (LDA) to work with them to develop the Guide, which simplifies the range of other housing design guidance, such as Lifetime Homes and Housing Quality Indicators.
-It will apply to all LDA land and HCA London-funded schemes from April 2011.
+Mæ was commissioned by the London Development Agency (LDA) to work with them to develop the London Housing Design Guide, which simplifies the range of other housing design guidance, such as Lifetime Homes and Housing Quality Indicators.
+It will apply to all GLA London-funded schemes from April 2011.

 The guide is structured around 6 themes, taking in issues of delivering housing at appropriate densities, providing family housing, the importance of well proportioned streets, access to local transport, services and amenities; plus flexibility of space, daylighting and private open space.
 It sets minimum standards in a number of key areas including: internal space standards, balcony sizes, aspect, floor to ceiling heights, quantity of storage space, and the number of units sharing access.

 We subsequently worked with the Mayor of London developing it for the London Plan Housing SPG.

 You can download a copy of the interim Guide here.
 For assistance in meeting the requirements set out by the Mayor of London, or to enquire how Mæ can help you meet design compliance or offer a training seminar on the content, contact Mæ.

 Live web discussion about the London Housing Design Guide

 No room to cook dinner or seat guests?
 Welcome to 'rabbit hutch Britain'